umrigar/bing-cs-weave/README.md

 # Binghamton CS Weave

-Simple update for accredition weave files using a web form.
+Allows updating of accredition weave files using a web form.

 ## Installation
 Change into directory containing this file and install using: